 Stovetop:

 - Cut the beef into 2" chunks.
 Pat dry then sprinkle liberally with salt and pepper.
-I place the cubes on a baking sheet and spread them out then season.
+I place the cubes on a baking sheet and spread them out then season liberally.

 - Heat oil in a large (7 quart) heavy based pot over high heat.
 Add beef in batches and brown well all over.
 You’ll know when the chunks of meat are ready to flip because they’ll release easily from the pan.
-If they’re not ready and browned yet, they will stick.
-That brown stuff is fond and fond is flavor.
+If they’re not browned and ready, they will stick.

-- Remove and transfer into a bowl.
+- Remove and transfer into a bowl or back onto the baking sheet.
 Repeat with remaining beef.

 - Lower heat to medium.
-If the pot is looking dry, add oil.
+Add in the butter.

-- Cook garlic and onion for 3 minutes until softening.
+- Cook onion until softened and translucent, then add in garlic and stir until fragrant.
 Stir in tomato paste and cook until it loses its bright red color.
-Stir in butter.

-- Add flour and seasonings, and stir for 1 minute to cook off the flour.
+- Add flour and stir for 1 minute to cook off the flour.
+It may look dry but don't worry.

 - Adjust for more salt and pepper to your taste.